mautic/developer-documentation-new/docs/rest_api/stages.rst

 .. vale on

-Remove a Contact from a Stage manually.
+Removes a Contact from a Stage.

 .. code-block:: php